 International Journal of Engineering and Technology Innovation (IJETI), ISSN 2223-5329 (Print), ISSN 2226-809X (Online), is an international, multidiscipline, open access, peer-reviewed scholarly journal, published quarterly for researchers, developers, technical managers, and educators in the field of engineering and technology innovation.
-The official abbreviated title is Int. j. eng. technol. innov.
+The officially abbreviated title is Int. j. eng. technol. innov.
 It is published by Taiwan Association of Engineering and Technology Innovation.
 Currently, there is without any publication charge, including article processing and submission charges.
 You are invited to submit your works to the journal.

 IJETI is indexed by:

 The IJETI journal focuses on the field of engineering and technology Innovation.
 And it publishes original papers including but not limited to the following fields:

 - Electric Engineering

 - Electronic Engineering